 It’s vital to be aware of the finer details when working closely with drug doses and administrations.
-It can be easy to make a mistake, especially when you are 10 hours into a hectic shift.
-As an RN you are legally required to check serial numbers, batch numbers and expiry dates and you need to be able to spot when something is amiss.
+It can be easy to make a mistake, especially when you’re 10 hours into a hectic shift.
+As an RN, you’re legally required to check serial numbers, batch numbers and expiry dates, and you need to be able to spot when something is amiss.

 Possessing attention to detail can also help you identify certain behavioural patterns or symptoms in patients that could potentially be a red flag.
 For example, if you overlook something important during an initial consultation, you could be scrutinised and even face legal action for professional negligence.

 In a clinical setting, confidence is not about thinking that you know everything, but about having faith in your abilities and training.

 Giving the impression of assuredness is important, too, especially in patient interactions.
 If you appear nervous when you’re about to perform a basic procedure, the patient will be left feeling apprehensive.
 However, if you portray yourself as calm and confident (even if underneath the surface you’re not), then this will immediately put them at ease and make them more compliant.

 In a practical sense, flexibility as a nurse can mean working in different wards or hospitals, or being called in last minute to cover a shift.
 But it also highlights the need to get to grips with your surroundings as quickly as possible.